Aatikah-Sheikh/Red-Object-Detection/README.md

 * Detects a red object during flight in a simulation.
 * Captures an image when the object is detected.
 * Sends an email with the captured image attached.
-* Returns to the start posiition after detection.
+* Returns to the start position after detection.
-This work was completed as part of **Task 2: Automated Control Signal Notification**, 202.
+This work was completed as part of **Task 2: Automated Control Signal Notification**, 2025.

 ## Features
 - 'run_flight_live.m':